-- The number of individuals seeking pilot training and licensing has declined substantially in recent years. - Under the new rules, there is a substantial increase in costs, both in terms of flight time and financial expenditures, for training new pilots. - The recent pay practices, scheduling, and quality of employment for new pilots has had a negative impact on career paths. - The very recent changes in FAA Certification practices has limited the availability of certified training facilities and further raised the costs. - The regional airlines will be more immediately impacted then mainline airlines by a decrease in qualified pilots. - The service contracts between the mainline carriers and the regional carriers, as well as union labor contracts, may limit the ability to regional airline to change wages and work conditions, in a timely manner.
+- The number of individuals seeking pilot training and licensing has declined substantially in recent years. - Under the new rules, there is a substantial increase in costs, both in terms of flight time and financial expenditures, for training new pilots. - The recent pay practices, scheduling, and quality of employment for new pilots has had a negative impact on career paths. - The very recent changes in FAA Certification practices has limited the availability of certified training facilities and further raised the costs. - The regional airlines will be more immediately impacted then mainline airlines by a decrease in qualified pilots. - The service contracts between the mainline carriers and the regional carriers, as well as union labor contracts, may limit the ability of regional airline to change wages and work conditions, in a timely manner.
+Currently, under many service contracts, major airlines control the entire seat inventory of their regional carriers.
+This allows the major airline to set ticket prices; lacking any inventory, the regional carrier has no ability to adjust ticket prices.
+With little control of fuel costs, regionals are left to control labor costs as their best way to seek profitability. - The military has its own issues in terms of a shortage of pilots, and the military is not seen as a major source of new pilots.
+With active duty service commitments for training often exceeding 12 to 14 years and the advent of significant bonuses for continued service, many military pilots elect to complete a 20 year career which guarantees them a retirement.

-- The military has its own issues in terms of a shortage of pilots, and the military is not seen as a major source of new pilots. - There appears to be a sizeable increase in the number of pilots reaching mandatory retirement age between 2016 and 2025. - There is a major divergence in minimum flight hours between the FAA and the ICAO, which may channel more new pilots into employment with foreign carriers as SIC.
+- There appears to be a sizeable increase in the number of pilots reaching mandatory retirement age between 2016 and 2025. - There is a major divergence in minimum flight hours between the FAA and the ICAO, which may channel more new pilots into employment with foreign carriers as SIC.